matthewzar/metaphor-world-msc-thesis/README.md

 ## To any future users/readers
 This code was written before I had learned about code styles, or proper design in general... looking at it now, the implementation is embarrassingly naive.
 Sorry about that.

+# Literature
+Any literature included in this repo is there for any fellow Academics' convenience.
+I don't own any of it, and don't have distribution rights.